-4. What are the main differences between the present and new chemistry curriculum under the College of Humanities and Sciences (CHS)?
+1. What are some of the key features of the current Chemistry curriculum under the College of Humanities and Sciences (CHS)?

-Under CHS, all degrees are four-year direct honours degrees, compared to three years with an optional Honours year for the present Chemistry curriculum.
-The new common CHS curriculum (13 modules) will impart intellectual breadth, where you will acquire essential foundational skills in literacy, numeracy and critical thinking.
-The new Chemistry curriculum is flexible in depth under CHS as it allows you to chart your learning journey according to your interests, aptitudes and career aspirations.
-You can combine your Major or Minor in Chemistry along with other fields of study offered by the Faculty of Science (FOS) and the Faculty of Arts and Social Sciences (FASS).
+Under CHS, all degrees are four-year direct honours degrees.
+The common CHS curriculum (13 courses) will impart intellectual breadth, where you will acquire essential foundational skills in literacy, numeracy and critical thinking.
+The Chemistry curriculum is flexible in depth under CHS as it allows you to chart your learning journey according to your interests, aptitudes and career aspirations.
+You can combine your Major or Minor in Chemistry along with other fields of study offered by the Faculty of Science (FOS), the Faculty of Arts and Social Sciences (FASS) and other schools / colleges in NUS.

-5. What is the BSc (Hons) in Chemistry with Specialisation in Chemical Research about?

-This is our flagship programme for the Chemistry Major.

-- Department requirements: 11 core Chemistry modules including physical, inorganic, organic, and analytical chemistry, laboratory modules and 4 elective modules. - Faculty and University requirements: 13 CHS core curriculum + 8 Unrestricted Electives (UE). - In addition: Take (i) Undergraduate Research Programme module and (ii) Final Year Project module.
+- 2. What is the BSc (Hons) in Chemistry with Specialisation in Chemical Research about?
+This is our flagship programme for the Chemistry Major. - Department requirements: 11 core Chemistry courses including physical, inorganic, organic and analytical chemistry, laboratory courses and 4 elective courses. - Faculty and University requirements: 13 CHS core curriculum + 8 Unrestricted Electives (UE). - In addition: Enrol in both (i) an Undergraduate Research Programme course and (ii) Final Year Project course.

-6. What other choices do I have for studying Chemistry in CHS?
+3. What other choices do I have for studying Chemistry in CHS?

 One of the hallmarks of CHS is the flexibility it offers you in choosing and combining Majors/Minors from both FoS and FASS for interdisciplinary education.
-Other choices include: Chemistry Major, Second Major in Chemistry, Minor in Chemistry, and Minor in Analytical Chemistry.
+Other choices include: Chemistry Major, Specialisation in Sustainable Chemistry, Second Major in Chemistry, Minor in Chemistry and Minor in Analytical Chemistry.
 The department requirements are as follows:

-- Chemistry Major: 11 core + 4 elective Chemistry modules - Second Major: 10 Chemistry modules consisting of core 1000/2000/3000 modules with either CM3191 or CM3192 - Minor in Chemistry: 5 Chemistry modules consisting of core 1000/2000 modules - Minor in Analytical Chemistry: 5 modules consisting of CM1102, CM2133, CM2143, CM3141 and CM3192
+- Chemistry Major: 11 core + 4 elective Chemistry courses - Specialisation in Sustainable Chemistry: 5 courses from the specialisation elective basket (CM3254, CM3261, CM3267, CM4228, CM4254, CM4269, CM4282, CM3288S, CM3288SR) - Second Major: 10 Chemistry courses consisting of core 1000/2000/3000 courses with either CM3191 or CM3192 - Minor in Chemistry: 5 Chemistry courses consisting of core 1000/2000 courses - Minor in Analytical Chemistry: 5 courses consisting of CM1102, CM2133, CM2143, CM3141 and CM3192